1968 Summer Olympics: Host city selection

 On 18 October 1963, at the 60th IOC Session in Baden-Baden, West Germany, Mexico City finished ahead of bids from Detroit, Buenos Aires and Lyon to host the Games.

 Olympic torch relay

 The 1968 torch relay recreated the route taken by Christopher Columbus to the New World, journeying from Greece through Italy and Spain to San Salvador Island, Bahamas, and then on to Mexico.
 American sculptor James Metcalf, an expatriate in Mexico, won the commission to forge the Olympic torch for the 1968 Summer Games.

+Visual identity

+The logo is viewed as a Mexican cultural icon.
+It was the subject of dispute between American designer Lance Wyman and Mexican architect Pedro Ramírez Vázquez over who originated the graphic concepts.
+Architect Eduardo Terrazas also worked under Ramirez's direction to develop the concept.
+A pink chacmool jaguar, which was sold in souvenir shops, is considered an unofficial mascot.
+The dove of peace was also a symbol of the Games, which was appropriated by student protesters with a bayonet piercing it.